-Unless regulations change in the future, if an issuer makes changes to the product on renewal, it will be considered the same product for the renewal plan year if the following are true
+Unless regulations change in the future, if an issuer makes changes to the product on renewal, it will be considered the same product for the renewal plan year if all of the following are true

-- the product provides the same covered benefits, except for differences that cumulatively impact the plan-adjusted index rate for the product by no more than 2 percent (not including changes required by applicable Federal or State law). - the product has the same cost-sharing options, except for differences to adjust for changes in cost and utilization of medical care, or to maintain the same metal level of coverage (e.g., bronze, silver, gold, platinum or catastrophic); and - The product covers a majority of the same counties in its service area;
+- The product is issued by the same issuer; and - The product is offered as the same product type; and - The product covers a majority of the same service area as was covered in the previous index rate submission period; and - the plans under the product maintain the same cost-sharing options, except for differences to adjust for changes in cost and utilization of medical care, or to maintain the same metal level of coverage (e.g., bronze, silver, gold, platinum or catastrophic); and the product provides the same covered benefits, except for differences that impact each plan-adjusted index rate for the plans included in the product by no more than 2 percent (not including changes required by applicable Federal or State law).
 Currently, HIOS does not report product names containing special characters, e.g., %.
 It is recommended that products containing special characters spell out the name of the special character, e.g. "20Percent Coinsurance" for "20% Coinsurance."